omniprime/100-days-of-code/log.md

 **Today's Progress**: Working my way through FCC's JavaScript lessions.
 So far mostly things I remember.

 **Thoughts:** I forgot how much trouble Arrays gave me.
 I think there is something I am missing when I try to think about multi-dimentional arrays.
 When they start to get bigger I sometimes have a hard time keeping track.
 Perhaps tomorrows challenges will explain it better.

+### Day 10: January 12th, 2017

+**Today's Progress**: I spent half of my hour learning more JavaScript.
+I spent the other half working on my personal CSS.

+**Thoughts:** I am trying to replace Bootstrap to some degree so I know more about what is going on with my page than just having to guess how some of thier things interact.
+I still have a hard time with positioning.
+I have a header and a main body in good places, but my footer is floating at the top right now.
+Will work more on it tomorrow.